It's official: we're getting a new Oculus VR headset – but it's not the Quest 3

 Mark Zuckerberg finally lifted the lid on Oculus' next VR headset at Facebook Connect 2021 – and it's called Project Cambria.

-Coming at some point next year, Project Cambria isn't a Quest device (so not the Oculus Quest 3), but will be compatible with Quest devices, so says the company.
+Coming at some point next year, Project Cambria isn't a Quest device (so neither the Oculus Quest 3 nor a direct successor to the Oculus Quest 2), but will be compatible with Quest devices, so says the company.

 It will arrive as part of Facebook's push to introduce multiple new mixed reality products "advancing the state of the art" in years to come.

-Details about Project Cambria are few and far between at this point – we only caught a brief glimpse of the product itself in a short teaser video – but Zuckerberg confirmed that it'll boast cutting-edge features that Facebook can’t yet include in its existing Oculus Quest lineup.
+Details about Project Cambria are few and far between at this point – we only caught a brief glimpse of the product itself in a short teaser video, which you'll find below – but Zuckerberg confirmed that it'll boast cutting-edge features that Facebook can’t yet include in its existing Oculus Quest lineup.

+As such, it'll be priced at the higher end of the VR hardware spectrum, though the company hasn't disclosed specific figures on that front.

 This technology will allow the headset to reflect people's facial emotions in avatars – in keeping with the company's new push towards a 'metaverse' – and also permit Project Cambria a much slimmer form factor compared to even the best VR headsets on the market right now.